 Content Quality in the AI Age: Where Our Scoring System Is Right, Wrong, and Missing

-Three things confirmed, two things exposed, one fix that matters.
+The honest answer was: three things confirmed, two things exposed, one fix that matters.

 What the Framework Gets Right About Us